Preregistering Research

 Preregistering clinical trials

-There are specific processes and requirements in place for the preregistration of clinical trials.
-Preregistering clinical trials makes important information about the trials available to participants before they register and ensures that trials are not duplicated unnecessarily.
+There are specific processes and requirements for the preregistration of clinical trials.
+Preregistering clinical trials makes important information available to participants before they get involved.
+It also helps prevent the unnecessary duplication of trials.

 Many countries mandate the preregistration of clinical trials.
 In Australia, we require the preregistration of certain clinical trials involving human participants (National Statement on Ethical Conduct in Human Research, 2007, updated 2018).